 Take The City Bus

-If you’re cruising to Alaska on a budget, it costs USD 2 to take the city bus from the downtown transit center.
+If you’re traveling inexpensively, it costs USD 2 to take the city bus from the downtown transit center.
+This option provides the cheapest way to get to Mendenhall Glacier.
 Be sure to have the correct change.

 The bus drops passengers at the corner of Mendenhall Glacier Loop Road and Glacier Spur Road.
 Expect the ride to take up to an hour, depending on the number of stops.